Deving789/NBA_Final-Project/README.md

 ✓ Selected topic

-✓ Reason why we selected their topic
+✓ Provided reasons why we selected this topic

-✓ Description of our source of data
+✓ Provided description of our source of data

-✓ Questions we hope to answer with the data
+✓ Provided questions we hope to answer with the data

 --------